KeeferYip/IBM-Employee-Attrition/README.md

 **Attrition** is defined as the gradual workforce reduction through employee retirements, resignations, deaths, or elimination of positions without immediately filling vacancies (Society for Human Resource Management, 2024).

 Objective:
-Showcase skills in R such as data manipulation and visualization, as well as use exploratory data analysis and feature engineering to create insights regarding attrition from data.
+Showcase skills in R and build a report from insights regarding the organization's attrition.

 ---
 ## Skills Demonstrated
 - Data Cleaning and Manipulation in R
 - Exploratory Data Analysis
-- Feature Engineering
 - Data Visualization
-- Translating data insights into business recommendations
+- Business Interpretation
+- Generating Quarto Reports

 ---